jenkinsci/jenkins-charm/README.md

 # Usage

-To deploy Jenkins server you will also need to deploy the jenkins-slave charm.
-This can be done as follows:
+If you want to run jobs on separate nodes you will also need to deploy the jenkins-slave charm:

     juju deploy jenkins
     juju deploy -n 5 jenkins-slave